-A mortgage interest credit is available for firsttime home buyers whose income is generally below the median income for the area where they live.
-The credit is intended to help lower income individuals afford home ownership.
-This is done by allowing a tax credit each year for part of the home mortgage interest they pay.
+A mortgage interest credit is available for first-time home buyers whose income is generally below the median income for the area where they live.
+The credit is intended to help lower-income individuals afford home ownership.
+A tax credit is allowed each year for part of the home mortgage interest they pay.